louisa-uno/claim-free-steam-packages/docs/instructions-for-users-with-many-packages.md

 430369,370157,367877,452385,122355,662406,
 ```
 8. Open the `activated_packages.txt` file in a text editor
-9. Delete the existing file content
-10. Paste console output (which is in your clipboard) into the file
+9. Paste console output (which is in your clipboard) at the end of the file
-11. Save the file
+10. Save the file
-12. Execute `activate_packages` to activate packages
+11. Execute `activate_packages` to activate packages